iTwin/itwinjs-core/docs/learning/SpatialQueries.md

 # Spatial Queries

-ECSQL allows you to use the BisCore.SpatialIndex to include spatial criteria when selecting [spatial elements]($backend/SpatialElement).
+ECSQL allows you to use the BisCore.SpatialIndex to include spatial criteria when selecting [SpatialElement]($backend).
 There are also [functions](./SqlFuncs.md) that allow you to include an element's geometric properties in a where clause.

-The [spatial elements]($backend/SpatialElement) in an iModel are index by a [spatial index](https://sqlite.org/rtree.html).
+The [SpatialElement]($backend) in an iModel are index by a [spatial index](https://sqlite.org/rtree.html).
 This indexes elements by area.
 Each node in the spatial index is conceptually a bounding box, plus the ECInstanceId of an element that is enclosed by it.

 ECSQL identifies the spatial index using the name `BisCore.SpatialIndex`.
 You can using this name to include the spatial index in ECSQL select statements, to help filter results using spatial criteria.
 Conceptually, each node has the following properties: ECInstanceId, MinX, MaxX, MinY, MaxY, MinZ, and MaxZ.
 The nodes in the spatial index can be selected by testing their properties directly.
 Here is an example that is adapted from the [SQLite docs](https://sqlite.org/rtree.html):